-How I Went From Frustrated Classical Pianist
+How I Went From a Frustrated Classical Pianist,

-to Confident, Working Jazz Musician —
+to a Confident Working Jazz Musician —

 And How You Can Skip the Struggle